apollo-pop/comp360_sp26/projects/project3_particles.md

 ### Problem 1.5: draw-particle

 Write a function `draw-particle` that takes a particle and a background image, and draws a small circle at the particle's position.
-The circle's opacity should fade as life decreases (use the life value to determine alpha).
+The circle's opacity should fade as life decreases (use the life value to determine alpha, the opacity).

 ```racket
 (define bg (rectangle 400 400 "solid" "black"))